 Deferred car payment scams are one of the most common ways that the dealerships scam customers.
 By claiming that you paid a larger down payment than you actually did, they may be breaking the law, and you may be a victim.
 Deferred down payments are used so that the dealership can get you financed for a larger loan than what you actually qualify for.
 This has the potential to cost you thousands of extra dollars over the course of your car loan payback period.

 There are some instances where deferred car payments are conducted legally too.
 If a dealership is up front and honest to the finance company that you will be providing the down payment in two or more installments, then they have done nothing wrong.
 More often however, the dealership just puts the full amount on the financing application forms, and says to the buyer “just come back with the other $1000 next week.”
 In this scenario, the deferred down payment is illegal and you may be able to sue the dealership for auto fraud.
+You can also sue the dealership if the car dealer lied about down payment.

 What Happens When Car Dealer Defer a Car Payment?